vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 reduce the storage and computational complexity of both exact and approximate nearest neighbor search.
 This second post covers an experiment using a 1-billion binary-coded representation derived from a vector dataset used in the [big-ann-benchmark](http://big-ann-benchmarks.com/) challenge.
-The purpose of this post is to highlight some of the trade-offs related to approximate nearest neighbor search and especially we focus on serving performance versus accuracy.
+The purpose of this post is to highlight some of the trade-offs related to approximate nearest neighbor search, and especially we focus on serving performance versus accuracy.

 Vespa implements a version of the *HNSW (Hierarchical Navigable Small Word)* [algorithm](https://arxiv.org/abs/1603.09320) for approximate